NCI-CGR/PacbioSequencingAnalysis/Note/Project/Mila_SV_Benchmark.md

    * how to choose parameters
    * how to choose aligners
    * how to choose SV callsers
+4. New project: Create a general SV pipeline to handle NCI/CGR-site-wide samples for general purpose
+   * Will crate another doc for this project

 ### Prgress
 1. Finished